 1. Emergency Mylar Thermal Blankets (Pack of 10): This was the #1 item.
-For less than $7, these thermal blankets provide compact emergency protection in all weather conditions.
+These thermal blankets provide compact emergency protection in all weather conditions.

 6. The Survival Medicine Handbook: A Guide for When Help is Not on the Way: The book will teach you how to deal with all the likely medical issues you will face in a disaster situation, and shows you strategies to keep your family healthy even in the worse scenarios.
 You’ll learn skills like performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library!

 7. Emergency Fire Starter: Hugely popular with my readers, this inexpensive magnesium emergency fire starter will do the job.